 Music

-'Music is a universal language that embodies one of the highest forms of creativity.
-A high quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.'
+A high quality music education should engage and inspire pupils to develop a love of music

 (Music Programme of Study – DfE 2013)